ibritics/Marketing_Analytics/README.md

-# Marketing Analitics
+# Marketing Analytics
-## What I'm happiest with this dataset is tha.
-I have for the first time have gone beyond my limits.
-I have done the general data exploration and RFM in a couple of hours. <b />
+## This project is one of my first projects.
+I have done the EDA ANALYSIS and RFM in a couple of hours. <b />
 **We are given the dataset composed by 300.000 observations and need to find out the Recency Fequency and Monetary analysis for this dataset**<b /> <b />

 ![image](https://user-images.githubusercontent.com/90762709/133905592-c0d3cb4b-0fd8-4dce-986c-5f24bac4de99.png) <b />